 Making the leap into VR?
 Between PC, consoles, and standalone devices, here are the best VR headsets 2022 has to offer.

-On the software side, there’s never been a better time to invest in VR gaming, as we’ve seen an increasing number of developers invest in premium VR experiences.
+There’s never been a better time to invest in VR gaming. as we’ve seen an increasing number of developers invest in premium VR experiences.
 Between killer apps like Beat Saber and Half-Life Alyx – or even smaller ones like VRChat – many big streamers have jumped into the action too.
-Taking it a step further, we even saw MrBeast partnering with Rec Room last month, providing a limited-time t-shirt for your avatar.

 Oculus Quest 2